Skip to content

 When Do the Requirements Apply?

-Early product groups include batteries and steel in 2026, followed by textiles in 2027, with additional sectors to follow.
+Early product groups include batteries and steel in 2026, followed by textiles in 2027.
+Additional sectors will follow in accordance with forthcoming decisions.

 Downloads & Resources